 How often should I schedule maintenance for my coffee equipment?

-For most commercial machines in St. Petersburg, quarterly is the sweet spot.
+For most commercial machines in St. Petersburg, quarterly is the sweet spot due to hard water.
 High-volume shops (100+ cups/day) may need monthly.
 Office breakrooms with moderate use can often go twice a year—but water hardness is the wildcard.
 If you notice a sudden drop in shot quality or longer brew times, call for a checkup immediately.
+We recommend starting with quarterly and adjusting based on usage and water test results.

 Can regular maintenance extend the life of my espresso machine?